Support for International Students

-Students should seek out their Resident Advisors (RAs), academic advisors, ALEX advisors, and professors.
-RAs are upperclass students who oversee the residence halls.
+Students should seek out their Community Advisors (CAs), academic advisors, ALEX advisors, and professors.
+CAs are upperclass students who oversee the residence halls.
 They can help with informational issues, roommate conflicts and the like, and are always happy to lend an ear.
 Academic advisors are assigned to each incoming student who should be available for consultations about matters related to classes and scheduling when needed.
 ALEX advisors are assigned to each incoming student and work with them throughout their four years, providing holistic advising to connect students with various resources.
 Professors are wonderful resources, hold regular office hours and should be available for individual appointments.
 This is the best way to get to know a professor, ask questions and discuss important ideas related to the subject matter.

 Office / Department Name

 International Student Services